jacksleight/statamic-bard-texstyle/docs/attributes.md

 ## Supported Types

 The following node/mark types are supported.
-Some nodes/marks have standard attributes built in, which you can add to the attributes panel but the `default` and `rendered` options cannot be customised.
+Some elements have standard attributes built in, which you can add to the attributes panel but the `default` and `rendered` options cannot be customised.

 | Type                                  | Standard Attributes                |
 | ------------------------------------- | ---------------------------------- |